sirisian/ecmascript-types/README.md

 # ES8 Proposal: Optional Static Typing

+Current status of this proposal is -1.
+It's in a theoretical state at the moment to better understand how types could function in Javascript and the long-term future benefits or complications they could cause to future proposals.

 ## Rationale

 With ES6's TypedArrays and classes finalized and ES7 SIMD getting experimental tests, ECMAScript is in a good place to finally discuss types again.
 The demand for types as a different approach to code has been so strong in the past few years that separate languages have been created to deal with the perceived shortcomings.
 Types won't be an easy discussion, nor an easy addition, since they touch a large amount of the language; however, they are something that needs rigorous discussion.